IoTMiddlewareNTU/IotTeam09/README.md

 # WuKong IoT Final Project: SmartCans

+#### Issues
+* Need refresh rate for any of the classes?
+* Where should the gateway be opened, PC or Pi?
+* Which device should run the assigner?

 #### 1. Team Members
 * B03902007 Elise Cheng (elisedc)
 * B03902013 Jim Wu (jim841019g)